jwjacobson/oopmanor/README.md

 TBD once I'm further along

 ### License
 Adventures in OOP Manor is [free software](https://www.fsf.org/about/what-is-free-software), released under version 3.0 of the GPL.
-Everyone has the right to use, modify, and distribute Adventures in OOP MAnor subject to the [stipulations](https://github.com/jwjacobson/oopmanor/blob/main/License) of that license.
+Everyone has the right to use, modify, and distribute Adventures in OOP Manor subject to the [stipulations](https://github.com/jwjacobson/oopmanor/blob/main/License) of that license.